digitalfox/pydentity/README.md

 - change your password by providing the previous one
 - change other people password when you belongs the a specified admin group
 - create new users
 - check password strength.
-Note that it is not configurable yet (Upper case, lower case and numeric with a length > 8) and only check at browser level.
-Any properly crafted POST or just old browser that don't understand HTML validation can workaround those restrictions
+The requirements pattern can be changed in conf.
+Default is upper case, lower case and numeric with a length > 8).
+It is checked at browser *and* server level
 - redirect to custom page (given as args in url ex. /user/user1?return_to=/myapp/) after successful password change or user creation
 - change user groups belonging
 - handle authentication through http basic authentication (of course)